Let's Get to It: Artwork and release

 German fashion photographer Jürgen Teller produced the artwork for Let's Get to It.
 On the black-and-white cover, Minogue sports a 1960s-style bouffant and looks away from the camera, with three men partially shown in the background.
 She wears a sleeveless minidress that was designed by Nobuhiko Kitamura for Japanese fashion brand Hysteric Glamour.
-The minidress is a stretch lycra piece with multi-coloured vanity print and has shoestring shoulder straps of the same fabric.
+The minidress is a stretch lycra piece with multi-coloured vanity print and has shoestring spaghetti straps of the same fabric.
 Minogue found the cover interesting, saying it "will worry fans the most [with the] weird expression on my face".
 Oliver Hurley of Classic Pop felt that Minogue looked moody and the artwork was "a striking contrast to the grinning popstrel" of her previous image.
 Writing for Idolator, Mike Wass complimented the cover as "hip and edgy", and commented that "[Minogue] was entering her cool phase."
 True commented that the sinister cover, and the title, helped Minogue transform fully "from her innocent dance-pop image to what the press dubbed 'SexKylie'", and described her as a "self-made sex kitten".
 In 2004, Minogue donated the dress worn for the cover shot to the Cultural Gifts Program of the Arts Centre Melbourne.